Chart Color Schemes

 Eimeo features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.1% of all households, including 38.0% couples with children, 30.0% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 20.9%, with lone person households at 17.9% and group households at 3.3%.
-The median household size is 2.7 people, larger than the Rest of Qld average of 2.5.
+Family households account for 79.1% of all households, including 38.0% couples with children, 30.0% couples without children, and 10.1% single parent families.
+Non-family households constitute the remaining 20.9%, with lone person households at 17.9% and group households making up 3.3%.
+The median household size is 2.7 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households